Beirut blast judge to question top politicians, security officials | Law-Order

 Fahmy told Reuters he had not been notified yet about the process but would take all legal steps required once he was.
 Bitar's list included another former public works minister, Youssef Finianos, and Tony Saliba, the head of state security.

 Sawan was removed from the investigation in February by the court of cassation after a request by Khalil and Zeaiter, a major setback for the families of victims seeking justice.
 Sawan accused the three ex-ministers and caretaker prime minister of negligence.
 The court of cassation cited "legitimate suspicion" over Sawan's neutrality, partly because his house was damaged in the blast.
-(Reporting By Maha El Dahan and Laila Bassam; Editing by Edmund Blair)
+(Reporting By Maha El Dahan and Laila Bassam; Editing by Edmund Blair and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)